silvino00/TutorialDesign/README.md

 <img src="https://github.com/silvino00/TutorialDesign/blob/master/Images/maxresdefault.jpg?raw=true" height="350">

 #### --> **Tutorial room**
-The tutorial room is a section of gameplay that walks the player through the actions they need to know in order to play.
+The tutorial room is a section of gameplay that is walked by the player where the actions he need to know are learned in order to play properly.
 This almost always takes place in a separate area or level not seen in any actual gameplay, and is quite frequently optional.

-When thinking about tutorials, what comes to mind at firstis tutorial's romm type, because it was the most used one during the last console generation, and is also one of the only types of tutorial which is often called a tutorial in-game.
+When thinking about tutorials, what comes to mind at first is tutorial's romm type, because it was the most used one during the last console generation, and is also one of the only types of tutorial which is often called a tutorial in-game.

 A perfect example would be the tutorial for Jamestown: Legend of the Lost Colony, an indie scrolling shooter made by Final Form Games.
 This specific tutorial perfectly depicts the essence of the tutorial room and why it can be an effective way of showing a player how your game works.
 The tutorial is short and everything you are told is clearly demonstrated.